Mdantsane: Art of Mdantsane

 Many visual artists of Mdantsane have exhibited their works in East London and abroad.
 Dr Amitabh Mitra, a visual artist, English poet and an orthopaedic surgeon has exhibited his multiple works on life in Mdantsane in solo and group exhibitions in East London and abroad.

 Transport

-The N2 freeway skirts Mdantsane to the north leading eastwards to East London and westwards to Qonce (King Williams Town).
+The N2 freeway skirts Mdantsane to the north leading eastwards to KuGompo City and westwards to Qonce.

-The R102 regional route which was the historic main road between Qonce and East London prior to the construction of the N2 leads south-eastwards to East London and north-westwards to Ntabozuko (Berlin) and Qonce.
+The R102 regional route which was the historic main road between Qonce and East London prior to the construction of the N2 leads south-eastwards to East London and north-westwards to Ntabozuko and Qonce.

-Mdantsane Access Road also serves as a linkage between Mdantsane and East London, running parallel to the R102.
-Unlike the N2 and R102, this route runs towards the city centre of East London rather than the northern suburbs.
+Mdantsane Access Road (also called Qumza Highway) also serves as a linkage between Mdantsane and KuGompo City, running parallel to the R102.
+Unlike the N2 and R102, this route runs towards the city centre of KuGompo City rather than the northern suburbs.